Manyara Ranch Primary School

 Can design amplify conservation efforts?

-The Manyara Ranch Primary School in Tanzania is a boarding school which educates over 900 students—many of them Maasai and over 600 of them boys.
+The Manyara Ranch Primary School is a boarding school which educates over 900 students—many of them Maasai and over 600 of them boys.
 In 2007, the school relocated from inside to just outside of a 45,000-acre wildlife corridor that provides crucial passage and space for species to migrate and maintain healthy populations.
-While the school is now situated to safely reduce conflict with the nearby wildlife, the infrastructure is now exhibiting health and safety concerns due to poor implementation and siting the building over a major seismic fault line.
+While this relocation safely reduce conflict with the nearby wildlife, the infrastructure started to exhibit health and safety concerns due to poor implementation and siting the building over a major seismic fault line.

 Location: Manyara, Tanzania

 Services: Immersion, Strategic Visioning, Structural Analysis, Architectural and Landscape Design, Master Planning